sifzerda/next-fiction/README.md

 - [ ] change the <link rel="icon" type="image/svg+xml" href="/vite.svg" /> inside index.html
 - [ ] there's a roy peter clark reference under conflict chapter -- look in original word doc to see what it is
-- [x] remove the blue footnotes sections out of each chapter
-- [x] style the footnotes with black tooltip styling
-- [x] style the under the volcano part in scenes like the nexus stuff (with footnotes)

 Changes: